Perception4D/LidarSlam/lidar_slam/README.md

 **NOTE** : **aggregation_node** can be directly run from the launch files, adding the argument *aggregate:=true* to the launch command.

 **NOTE** : The services are available through the visualization plugin.

+## Advanced

+One can extract a slice of points perpendicular to the trajectory locally and to create a boundary from it.
+An area estimation is then provided.
+This can be useful when exploring closed areas such than undergrounds.

+The area is published on the topic **/slice_area** as a [float64 std message](https://docs.ros.org/en/api/std_msgs/html/msg/Float64.html) and the boundary pointcloud is published on the topic **/slice_points**.

+To create a boundary from the slice, the slice points are first projected onto the slice plane and a circular histogram is created centered onto the current pose of the trajectory.
+Then, an average allows to keep one point per bin.
+The area is estimated as the sum of the areas of the triangles formed by the boundary points and the current position.
+The current position  is supposed to be inside of the boundary.

+The parameters relative to this feature are the following:
+*slice/enable*: Boolean to enable/disable the slice extraction and the area computation.
+*slice/traj_length*: Length (in meters) of the local trajectory considered to define the slice plane (perpendicular to it).
+*slice/width*: Width (in meters) of the slice of points *slice/max_dist*: Maximal distance (in meters) of the points from the trajectory position onto the slice plane.
+*slice/angle_resolution*: Resolution (in degrees) of the slice pointcloud w.r.t the trajectory position.